gep13/gep13/input/blog/mouse-without-borders.md

 Title: Mouse without Borders
 Published: 13/10/2011
 Tags:
-- Computer
+- computer
-- Desktop
+- desktop
-- Laptop
+- laptop
 ---

 Like most geeks, I have both a desktop PC and a laptop (if I am being honest, I also have a NetBook as well).
 From time to time, I will be using these at the same time.
 Whether it is to do the monthly virus scans and updates, or whether it is transferring files between the two, etc.